icwu307/icwu307.github.io/research.md

 ## Research Interests

-All current research interests are related to **machine learning** and **computer games** applications, especially for **Deep Reinforcement Learning (DRL)**.
-We have an ongoing project sponsored by MOST, named "Studies of Applications with Deep Reinforcement Learning Technologies", and several industry-university cooperation projects on machine learning, mainly for DRL.
+Most of our research interests are related to **machine learning** and **computer games** applications, especially for **Deep Reinforcement Learning (DRL)**.

-For DRL, we focus on the following research topics.

-- Developing a Go program CGI (see below) including DeepMind's AlphaZero technique (called Zero in this page).
-- Applying Zero to other game AI, including a framework for Zero.
-- Researching on Explainable AI (XAI), especially for Zero-related.
-- Developing AI bots of video games.
-- Researching on learning-based robotics.

-For Computer Games, we are still interested in various topics related to games, such as board games, card games, puzzle games, video games, etc.
+- In 2005-2015, we focused more on various research topics related to computer games, such as board games, card games, puzzle games, video games, etc.

-Welcome to join us!!
+- After 2015, we extended our researches from computer games to various DRL applications, such as learning-based autonomous vehicles (like AWS DeepRacer), intelligent traffic managements, scheduling, combinatorial optimization, large language models (RLHF), etc.

+**Welcome to join us, NCTU+Sinica CGI lab, as Postdoc, RA, M.S./Ph.D. students.
+If interested, please contact Cindy Ko <cindyko@nycu.edu.tw>.**

+(Updated in October, 2021)

 ---